General Accident: Post-war growth

 In the post-war period General Accident acquired several new subsidiaries including the Yorkshire Insurance Company in 1967, despite a higher bid from Phoenix Assurance.
 By 1975 assets reached £1 billion and by the early 1980s assets were over £3 billion; total premium income was in excess of £1.5 billion, a third of which came from the US, By the late 1980s, General Accident had become increasingly acquisitive.
 In the UK this included a move into estate agency, soon to be loss-making.

 By the end of the 1980s, GA had acquired over 500 estate agencies.
 In this way, General Accident enlarged its housing insurance business and created new channels for the distribution of other insurance products, especially lucrative life policies.
 The move into the estate agency business was not successful: the depressed British mortgage market produced considerable losses.

 General Accident bought NZI Corporation, a New Zealand-based insurance and banking firm, in 1988, intending to use it to expand into the Pacific market; it too was soon loss-making.

-The 1990 accounts (the first on line at Companies House) showed premium income of £3.5 billion but a £121 million pre-tax loss in 1990.
-After three years of losses, General Accident bounced back to record profits in 1993.
-This was followed by the purchase of the life assurance company, Provident Mutual Life Assurance in 1996.
+In 1995 General Accident announced that it was purchasing Provident Mutual Life Assurance Association and this was completed in 1996.

+In 1996 General Accident considered upsetting the proposed merger of Sun Alliance and Royal Insurance by making a hostile takeover bid for Sun Alliance.
+However, the board finally decided against doing so on the grounds that such an aggressive move was not General Accident's style; there was also concern over the extent to which such a bid from a Perth-based company would get support in the City of London.
+Later in 1996, General Accident bought the specialist motor insurer, Sabre Insurance.

+In 1997 General Accident sought to make a major acquisition in the US but was outbid.
+This left it free to reconsider options in the UK.

 Merger with Commercial Union

-In response to the trend for consolidation in the international insurance market, General Accident announced a merger with Commercial Union in 1997, a year in which General Accident made record profits of £511 million.
+In 1997, General Accident made record profits of £511 million, putting it in a good bargaining position.
+In response to the trend for consolidation in the international insurance market, General Accident announced on 25 February 1998 a merger with Commercial Union.
 The merger was effected in June 1998 and the new merged company was named CGU plc.